 For dental sealants near you, contact Advanced Dental of Westport CT to schedule a consultation.

 What are Dental Sealants?

 Sealants are protective coverings that are applied on the teeth’s surface to protect them from infection-causing bacteria.
 Typically, sealants are applied on the chewing surfaces of the teeth when children are between the ages of 6 to 12.
 However, older people can still get sealants, but they are not as effective as when applied earlier.

 While sealants can be applied on all teeth, they are primarily beneficial for premolars and molars.
 The back teeth are vulnerable to bacteria because that’s where chewing takes place.
 In addition, the back areas in your mouth are more challenging to clean effectively, making them more vulnerable to infections.

 Sealants will fill up those small pits and grooves on your teeth, creating a smooth and super-easy to clean surface.
-To determine if you’re a good candidate for dental sealants, schedule a check-up with your dentist.
+To determine if you’re a good candidate for dental sealants, schedule an Oral health check-up with your dentist in Westport CT .